worktheclock/replit.github.io/misc/annotations.md

 # Annotations

-Annotations enable you to have conversations over code, within repl.it
+Annotations enable you to have conversations over code, within Replit

 > We're still in the process of rolling out annotations.
 If you don't see them yet, you may need to enable [explorer mode](/misc/explorer)